weakmemory/xmm/MELESHCHENKO_THESIS.md

     - A short-cut lemma when the resulting graph is known it advance to be well-formed -- `add_event_to_wf`
     - The fact that consistency implies that internal rf edges respect the po order -- `rfi_in_sb`
     - Preservation of various useful properties of graphs with each step (e.g. rf-completeness, well-formedness, finiteness, init event properties) -- `xmm_exec_correct`, `xmm_rexec_correct`
-* `src/xmm/SubToFullExec.v` is the file solely dedicated to "lemma 1" or multistep lemma (the lemma about being able to take many guided steps, given some finite sequence of events).
+* `src/xmm/SubToFullExec.v` is the file solely dedicated to "lemma 1" or multi-step lemma (the lemma about being able to take many guided steps, given some finite sequence of events).
 The main results are the `sub_to_full_exec` and `sub_to_full_exec_listless` lemmas.
 * `src/xmm/SimrelCommon.v` and `src/xmm/Thrdle.v` just provide some useful small shortcuts.
 * `src/xmm_cons/ConsistencyMonotonicity.v` provides the proof of the monotonicity property together with a useful rhb relation mapping lemma.
 * `src/xmm_cons/ConsistencyReadExtent.v` provides the proof for the read extensibility
-* `src/xmm_cons/ConsistencyWriteExtent.v` privdes the proof for write extensibility
+* `src/xmm_cons/ConsistencyWriteExtent.v` provides the proof for write extensibility

 ### The Reordering Transformation